-- 6. At the mid-point of our course, I will offer short telephone conversations to each of you so that we can focus on your particular learning needs and situation. - 7.
+- 5. At the beginning, mid-point, and end of our course, I will offer group Zoom sessions. - 6.
 Subject to Change Clause this syllabus, course calendar, and other attending materials are subject to change during the semester by the instructor.